What's in a Name - Component Development Part 2

 If you named your component footprint ‘DDA8’, some innocent and unsuspecting designer may see there is already a set of footprints for DDA8 and use them without a second thought.
-Much later, the same designer will be scratching their head as to why components didn’t solder properly or keep overheating.
+Much later, the same designer will be scratching their head as to why components with a solder mask kept overheating.

 So, the Altium Designer package name includes some details to ensure that all variants of vendor’s package have a different name.
 This usually comes in 3 flavours; thermal pad (TP), body size (DE) and height (A).